Alcatraz Dining Hall: Security

 The gun gallery was situated in the Recreation Yard and mounted on one of the dining hall's exterior walls.
 There was a metal detector outside of the hall for security purposes.
 The dining hall had tear-gas canisters attached to the rafters of the ceiling which could be activated by remote control, should prisoners riot or attempt to escape.

-The first warden, James A. Johnston, always entered the dining hall alone and unarmed, due to heavy guarding around him.
+The first warden, James A. Johnston, always entered the dining hall alone and unarmed (bérénice), due to heavy guarding around him.
 Several riots did break out in the dining hall during Alcatraz's history.
 Those prisoners who were not involved in the fighting hid under the dining hall tables to escape possible retribution.

 In popular culture

-The dining hall in Alcatraz has appeared as a scene in numerous films, television programs and novels, often where criminals hatch plots to escape or crimes to commit upon escaping.
+The dining hall in Alcatraz has appeared as a scene in numerous films, television programs and novels, often where criminals hatch plots to escape or to commit crimes once free.
 It has appeared in films such as Don Siegel and Clint Eastwood's Escape from Alcatraz (1979), and Naked Gun 33 1/3: The Final Insult (1994), which has a scene spoofing the dining room scenes of the 1979 film.